-Stewart to lead House subcommittee on intelligence | St George News
+Stewart to lead House subcommittee on intelligence

 The subcommittee oversees the National Reconnaissance Program, the National Geospatial-Intelligence Program, the General Defense Intelligence Program and some Department of Defense activities.

-As a former pilot in the Air Force, Stewart said he felt the position was a good fit and responsibility for him.
+As a former pilot in the Air Force, Stewart said he feels the position is a good fit and responsibility for him.

 While Stewart’s role as chairman of the subcommittee is not about bringing jobs to the state, Utah’s congressman said he believes he can help in that regard because of the contacts he will have as a result.

-The new position will also help Stewart to gain credibility with the other members of Congress, he said.
-It will help him to fulfill his other responsibilities as a representative of Utah in getting legislation passed in the House, he added.
+The new position will also help Stewart to gain credibility with other members of Congress, he said and added that it will help him to fulfill his other responsibilities as a representative of Utah in getting legislation passed in the House.

-Stewart said he plans to continue working on the environmental and public land issues concerning rural Utah and believes there will be some real change under the incoming Trump administration.
+Stewart said he plans to continue working on the environmental and public lands issues concerning rural Utah and believes there will be some real change under the incoming Trump administration.

 ‘’We’ve had four years of real frustration and we just shake our heads sometimes, but that’s different now.
 It’s actually different,” Stewart said.
 “We’re not going to have a bed of roses.
 It’s not like things are just going to be laid in front of us and everything falls in place.